 In 2017 alone, we saw the opening of the National Museum of African American History and Culture, the expansion and revitalization of the Wharf, the groundbreaking of the Kennedy Center’s addition, the Museum of the Bible, the National Building Museum’s new summer installation, and a flurry of residential construction.

-All of these advancements have happened within a matter of months, so you can imagine how much this city has changed over the last few decades.
+All of these advancements in Washington, D.C have happened within a matter of months says Hard Money Property who provides loans in D.C as well as hard money loans in different cities across the U.S. So you can imagine how much this city has changed over the last few decades.
 We took a look at memorable Northwest intersections and distinctive addresses to see how these neighborhoods and blocks have changed over the years.
 Check out the significant shifts, including our very own property in Van Ness.

 Connecticut Avenue and Albemarle Street NW